Metal Gear: Re-releases

+Metal Gear Solid: Master Collection was announced on May 24, 2023 as a series of new compilations of various games in the franchise remastered for current-generation platforms.
+Vol. 1, which released on October 24, 2023, collects the first five mainline Metal Gear games alongside the non-canon NES games Metal Gear and Snake's Revenge, and the digital graphic novel adaptations of Metal Gear Solid and Sons of Liberty.
+Vol. 2 was announced in February 2026 and released on August 27, 2026, comprising the first ever port of Metal Gear Solid 4: Guns of the Patriots alongside the 'HD Edition' of Metal Gear Solid: Peace Walker, while an emulation of the non-canon Game Boy Color title Metal Gear: Ghost Babel (2000) as a bonus game.
+Both collections include extras such as lore books, game screenplays, selected soundtracks, character dossiers and gameplay guides.
+In addition, Vol. 2 includes a full restoration of the Metal Gear Solid 4 Database, which collects and presents the entire series' canon up to the game's original release, using Unreal Engine 5.

 Storyline

-In the Metal Gear universe, history had diverged at some point during World War II, with the fictional Cobra Unit, led by The Boss, being instrumental in the defeat of the Axis Powers.
+In the Metal Gear universe, history had diverged sometime after World War I, with the founding of the Philosophers, a fictional secret pact between the United States, China, and the Soviet Union.
+They created the fictional Cobra Unit, led by The Boss, being instrumental in the defeat of the Axis Powers.
 Cloning, AI and robotics technology of the 1970s are more advanced.
-The eleven games in the main Metal Gear series continuity reveal a narrative that spans five and a half decades, from the Cold War, until the near future.
-Big Boss is the most relevant character within the story of the series and, of the canonical 11 games, five are prequels centering on his story, set decades before the events of the original Metal Gear.
+The nine games in the main Metal Gear series continuity reveal a narrative that spans five decades, from the Cold War, until the near future.
+Big Boss is the most relevant character within the story of the series and, of the main games, five are prequels centering on his story, set decades before the events of the original Metal Gear.
 However, Solid Snake is still depicted as the primary main character of the series, as the prequels create context of his purpose and him being the antithesis of his father.